hotwired/hotwire-native-site/_source/ios/02_path_configuration.md

 Hotwire.config.pathConfiguration.matchQueryStrings = false
 ```

-The [path configuration reference](/reference/path-configuration) provides more information including all the behavior Hotwire Native provides out of the box.
+The [path configuration reference](/reference/path-configuration) provides more information, including all the behavior Hotwire Native provides out of the box.